sayerwalam/GeoJSON/README.md

         coordinates[0][3][1] = 1.0`

 ### To Lint the application
-      `Just Go to the roor directory and type rubocop`
+      `Just Go to the root directory and type rubocop`